 Introductory APR period: Quicksilver

 Considering the Platinum doesn’t have any intro APR periods, the Quicksilver wins yet again by default.
-You’ll get zero percent APR on both purchases and balance transfers for 15 months (15.49 and 25.49 percent variable thereafter).
+You’ll get zero percent intro APR on purchases for 15 months (15.49 – 25.49 percent variable thereafter).

 Which card earns the most?